antononcube/Raku-LLM-Functions/docs/Using-engineered-prompts_woven.md

          'What is the method?',
          'Which metrics to show?',
          'What is the splitting ratio?',
-         'How to split the data?'
+         'How to split the data?',
+         'Are ROC metrics specified?'
         ];
 ```
 ```
 # [What is the dataset?
 What is the method?
 Which metrics to show?
 What is the splitting ratio?
-How to split the data?]
+How to split the data?
+Are ROC metrics specified?]
 ```

 Here we find the answers of the questions: